Your new design will be uploaded in:

 Values and Virtues

-In Year 3, we are focusing on being Learned and Wise.
+In Year 3, we are focusing on being Curious and Active.

 Catholic Social Teaching

-Our Catholic Social Teaching is Dignity of the Human Person
+Our Catholic Social Teaching is Rights and Responsibilities

 RE

-This unit involves the children learning about the prayer life of Jesus.
+This unit involves the children learning about the birth of Christ and who he is, with a focus on the story of the Shepherds.

 Maths

-This term, we will be focusing on addition, subtraction, multiplication and division .
+This term, we will be focusing on multiplication and division, length and perimeter .

 English

-We will be focusing on writing a non-fiction report
+We will be focusing on writing a descriptive text

 Wider Curriculum